roflmaostc/DeconvOptim.jl/README.md

 ## Performance Tips
 ### Regularizers
-The regularizers are generated when `TV()` or similar is called.
+The regularizers are generated when `TV()` (or any other regularizer).
 To prevent compilation every time, define the regularizer once and use it multiple times without newly defining it:
 ```julia
 reg = TV()
 ```